 Flying Mollusk is a small, independent studio built to create entertaining and uniquely impactful games that leverage emerging technology and leave a lasting impression on those who play them.
-Its flagship product, Nevermind, is a biofeedback-enhanced horror adventure game that indirectly teaches the player how to manage feelings of stress and anxiety.
-Nevermind represents Flying Mollusk’s vision to create edgy, engaging and fun games that are both compelling as a popular “mainstream” title, while also giving back to the player via existing and emerging technology.
+Its flagship product, Nevermind, is a biofeedback-enhanced thriller adventure game that indirectly teaches the player how to manage feelings of stress and anxiety.
+Nevermind represents Flying Mollusk’s vision to create edgy, engaging, and fun games that are as compelling as popular “mainstream” titles, while also giving back to the player via existing and cutting-edge technology.
 For more information, visit www.flyingmollusk.com.

 In late 2013, Erin Reynolds founded Flying Mollusk to create subversive positive games—starting with rebuilding and expanding the academic version of Nevermind to become a fully available commercial title.
 Thanks to the support of Intel and our amazing Kickstarter backers, the Flying Mollusk team began work on the present version of Nevermind in mid-2014—developing it for multiple platforms, building new levels, and making it better than ever.

 In September 2015, the Flying Mollusk team released Nevermind on Steam - making it available in eleven languages, on Windows and Mac platforms, and supporting of several heart rate sensors including Intel® RealSense™ Technology, the Wild Divine IomPE, and several other consumer available HR monitors.